|Building Services & Security Manager|

 Ability to relate intelligently with management, equipment salesmen and service representatives, architects and engineers.

-Ability to plan, organize and direct the activities of a large division within the Department of Public Works in a manner conducive to full performance and high morale.
+Ability to plan, organize and direct the activities of a large division within the Department of Buildings and Grounds in a manner conducive to full performance and high morale.

 Ability to write thorough and concise reports outlining a preventive maintenance program.